News and enthusiasms

 I love the reading lists of Poetry Magazine, and the February list includes my favourite February reads - Elif Batuman's The Idiot, Elisa Gabbert's The Self Unstable, Alan Hollinghurst's The Sparsholt Affair, and The Shepherd's Life by James Rebank, along with the reading lists of other New Zealand poets.

 Chris Tse is a poet I've admired for a long time and his new book, He's So Masc, launched alongside Pasture and Flock at the Wellington Writers Festival, is beautiful, brave and brilliant, and Paula Green has posted a wonderful interview with him about the book on Poetry Shelf.

 "Viewless Wings" by Mark Ford

 This is currently (since November 2016) my favourite poem in the world, second perhaps only to the Keats nightingale ode from which it takes flight.
-You can read it in the LRB or here, and it will be part of Mark Ford's collection Enter, Fleeing forthcoming from Faber and Faber, in May.
+You can read it in the LRB or here, and in Mark Ford's collection Enter, Fleeing (Faber and Faber)